 • Forensic Pathology: The Department houses the Office of the Chief Medical Examiner of Boone and Callaway Counties, and provides forensic autopsy services to between 35 and 50 counties across the state of Missouri.

-• Pathology Informatics: This includes translational and cancer bioinformatics and digital imaging and image analysis.
+• Digital Pathology and Informatics: This includes translational and cancer bioinformatics and digital imaging and image analysis.

 In addition to teaching medical students in the regular School of Medicine curriculum, the Department has a strong graduate program in Anatomy, has graduate students and post-doctoral fellows in other research laboratories, and trains future pathologists in the Anatomic and Clinical Pathology Residency Program.